mpetteno/aoc/README.md

 5. Start with brute force: Begin with the simplest, most straightforward solution.
 If time permits, I will refine it.
 6. Complete code before running: I
 7. No external libraries
+8. Part 2 is executed from scratch (meaning it recomputes part 1 if necessary)

 ## Webserver
 ```